-Former Gloriavale member died uninsured and cut off from reclusive religious community
+Former Gloriavale member Jeremy Max died uninsured and cut off from reclusive religious community

 Lilia Tarawa, Max's cousin, spoke out about the death of her "beautiful relative".

-Tarawa is well known for publically speaking about her life in the reclusive west coast religious community.
+Tarawa is well known for publicly speaking about her life in the reclusive west coast religious community.
 She has written a book and given a Ted talk on her experiences.

 "We are heartbroken to see one of our family leave us too soon. era i roto i te rangimarie, e manaaki atua," she posted to her Facebook page.